 However, within the cholinergic biopathway, there are numerous choline analogues, each with a distinct interrelationship with each other:

 The diversity of interrelationships in this diagram illustrates the complexity of choosing the right choline supplement, as not all choline types are equal.
-And according to U.S. statistics, with 90% of the U.S. population estimated to be deficient in choline, it should be apparent why supplementing choline is important.
+And according to U.S. statistics, with 90% of the U.S. population estimated to be deficient in choline, it should be apparent why supplementing choline is important for health.

 While supplementing a quality, effective cholinergic nootropic is important to maintaining healthy cognitive patterns, establishing a solid diet of choline-rich foods is equally important to ensure there's a cognitive base with which to make cognitive enhancement a possibility.